top of page

 NC-17 No one 17 and Under Admitted

-So, please, for your sake as a potential published author who hopes to build an audience, as well as for the sake of those potential fans, learn and understand these definitions before seeking out agents and/or publishers or before publishing on your own.
+So, whether your goal is traditional or indie-publishing, as an author who hopes to build an audience, for your sake, as well as for the sake of those potential fans, learn and understand genre definitions before seeking out agents and/or publishers or before publishing on your own.

-And please, do not rely on what other writers, readers, fans, friends and/or family members tell you as their opinion of where your book falls.
-Check the facts and genre rules from a reputable source like a publishing house or literary agent.
-Someone who is in the business, who knows and understands the genre rules.
-Because it does and will matter to your overall success.
+And please, do not rely on what other writers, readers, fans, friends and/or family members tell you is their opinion of where your book falls.
+Check the facts and genre rules or definitions from a reputable source like a publishing house or literary agent; someone who is in the business, who knows and understands the genre definitions because it does and will matter to your overall success.

 Comments